iolevel/peachpie-mediawiki/README.md

 <img src="https://www.rosehosting.com/blog/wp-content/uploads/2015/04/mediawiki.png" width="200"/>

+>*Note*: for now, we are only using this repository to provide the project files.
+Eventually, the whole sample will be placed here.

 ## MediaWiki on .NET (Core)
 The goal of this sample is to fully compile the MediaWiki project into .NET/.NET Core.